24 Things Happy People Never Forget to Do

 Turn that frown upside down

 If you’re feeling blue, try to think of a pleasant memory and flash those pearly whites.
 The simple act of smiling can give a short-term boost to your happiness and help ward off negative feelings.
 And if you’re not feeling happy, fake it ’til you make it; it works.
 A study published in the journal Psychological Science showed that smiling lowers the body’s response to stress and even lowers heart rate.
-These 29 mood-boosting quotes will get you thinking more positively.

 Look on the bright side